-While his "The Rock" persona was supposed to be villainous, Dwayne's charisma made him highly popular alongside superstars like Stone Cold Steve Austin and John Cena.
+While his "The Rock" persona was supposed to be villainous, Dwayne's charisma made him highly popular alongside heroes like Stone Cold Steve Austin and John Cena.
 He battled with them, against them and even took on prior greats like Hulk Hogan.
-He retired from the ring in 2019…but who knows, maybe he'll cook up some more action in the future.
+He retired from the ring in 2019…but who knows, maybe he'll cook up some more action in the ring in the future.
 Regardless, wrestling fans should check out "Fighting with My Family" and "Young Rock."

-Onscreen, a small part in "The Mummy Returns" turned into a starring role in "The Scorpion King" and a 20+ year run as one of our biggest screen idols.
+Onscreen, a small part in "The Mummy Returns" turned into a starring role in "The Scorpion King" and a 20+ year run as one of our most popular screen idols.
 Nowadays, his name is synonymous with spectacle cinema.
-He's up for pure action in films like "San Andreas," and comedy in movies like "Central Intelligence" with Kevin Hart and the "Jumanji" movies…also with Kevin Hart.
+Whether it's pure action in films like "San Andreas," or comedy in films like "Central Intelligence" with Kevin Hart and the "Jumanji" movies…also with Kevin Hart.

-On top of the acting, this proud Samoan is an activist and philanthropist.
+On top of the acting, the proud Samoan is an activist and philanthropist.
 He created the Dwayne Johnson Rock Foundation in 2006 to aid at-risk and terminally ill kids, and engages fans everywhere to "Smackdown Your Vote."
-Johnson is registered as an independent, and endorsed Joe Biden in the latest Presidential election.
-He's also expressed interest, if folks want him to run, for someday giving a go for the highest office himself.
+Johnson is registered as an independent, but endorsed Joe Biden in the latest Presidential election.
+He's also expressed interest, if folks want him to run, for someday making a bid for the highest office himself.

 The Movie to See